steren/awesome-cloud-run/README.md

-# awesome-cloudrun
+# Awesome Cloud Run

-Link of awesome things built with Cloud Run
+> A curated list of resources about all things Cloud Run.

+*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list project.*

 ## Fun